Valcore7/The-Ultimate-Discord-Bot-For-Gamers/README.md

 - [X] Release this github repo to the public
   - [ ] Add Fortnite commands
     - [ ] Shop command
+      - [ ] Use canvas.js to generate an image of the item shop
+        - [ ] Generate the cosmetic images
+          - [ ] Create a basic cosmetic image
+          - [ ] Add the text to the cosmetic images
+            - Like price and name
+        - [ ] Use the cosmetic images to create itemshop
+        - [ ] Send the itemshop image to discord
+      - [ ] Add image links
+       - Only Temparay until I make the canvas.js shop
     - [ ] Item command (search for a certain skin, backbling, wrap, etc)
+      - [ ] Use canvas.js (Highly Customizable)
     - [ ] News (going to be ```<pfx>news <br | stw | bp | tn>```)
       - br = battle royale
       - stw = save the world